 The projects of the early 2000s represented a new approach to mixed-use design that coalesced at the scale of a building, but also at the scale of entire districts.
 The integration of cultural spaces, public parks, walkable shopping and entertainment areas, and seamless transit connections enriched the urban fabric in their cities.
 These districts attracted many visitors and lured blue-chip tenants to lease tower floors in order to secure a place at the most vibrant addresses in their cities.
 The cultural and financial success of the golden age of mixed-use development in Asia attracted the attention of ambitious developers in Europe and in the United States.
 KPF and many of our peers have since been commissioned for projects in these regions.

-The largest private real estate development in the history of the United States, the first phase of Hudson Yards will see 11,340,000 square feet of construction.
-Drawing on the experience gained over 20 years in complex, mixed-use construction, KPF is leading the design of the development.
+The largest private real estate development in the history of the United States, the first phase of Hudson Yards covered 11,340,000 square feet of construction.
+Drawing on the experience gained over 20 years in complex, mixed-use construction, KPF led the design of the development.
 Hudson Yards’ defining characteristic is the humanistic design approach to seamlessly blending infrastructure with architectural designs.
-To complete Related’s ambitious master plan, two platforms will bridge 30 active Long Island Rail Road train tracks.
-Two towers, at 52 stories and 90 stories respectively, are now under construction atop of the rail yards.
-Finished buildings will extend through the platform and rise above, with caissons drilled deep into the bedrock between rail lines to support the structures.
-The combination of the public and private interests, transportation, retail, commerce, residences and education makes Hudson Yards the most complex mixed-use project in New York since Rockefeller Center.
+To complete Related’s ambitious master plan, two platforms bridge 30 active Long Island Rail Road train tracks.
+Two towers, at 52 stories and 90 stories respectively, completed construction atop the rail yards.
+The buildings extend through the platform and rise above, with caissons drilled deep into the bedrock between rail lines to support the structures.
+The combination of the public and private interests, transportation, retail, commerce, residences, and education makes Hudson Yards the most complex mixed-use project in New York since Rockefeller Center.